 In addition to its clinical mission, the ALS Center has an important research and education mission.

 Basic, translational, clinical, and epidemiological research projects are being undertaken by a collaborative team of investigators.
 Every day clinicians, scientists, students, and patients are working to unravel the complexities of ALS and discover and test new therapies to treat it.
 This interdisciplinary and comprehensive approach is necessary to tackle challenging neurodegenerative diseases like ALS.
+The ALS Center collaborates with researchers at Dartmouth College and across the world to improve care for ALS patients.

 Clinical trials